vmware/differential-datalog/README.md

 5. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database functionality.
-A DDlog program is compiled into a Rust library that can be linked against a Rust, C/C++ or Java program (bindings for other languages can be easily added).
+A DDlog program is compiled into a Rust library that can be linked against a Rust, C/C++, Java, or Go program (bindings for other languages can be easily added).
 This enables good performance, but somewhat limits the flexibility, as changes to the relational schema or rules require re-compilation.